 Junior in College of Nursing – Winter Quarter, 1976

-My nursing courses were excellent this quarter!
-I studied Reproduction in the first half of the quarter and had my clinical days in labor and delivery and post postpartum.
-Since I only had an 8-hour shift two days in a row, I never was able to see a woman in labor from admission until the birth.
-But I was so excited when I finally was able to see a baby born during my clinical hours!
-What a miracle to witness how God brings us into this world!
+My nursing courses were excellent this quarter.
+I studied Reproduction in the first half of the quarter and had my clinical days in labor and delivery and postpartum.
+Since I only had an 8 hour shift two days in a row, I never saw a woman in labor from admission until the birth.
+But I was so excited when I finally saw a baby born during my clinical hours.
+What a miracle to witness how God brings us into this world.
 I also sadly witnessed a therapeutic abortion to save the mother’s life.
 She was 16 weeks along, but her blood pressure was so high that they were afraid she would die from seizures or a stroke, so they did a caesarian section to take the baby.

-During the second half of the quarter, my clinical days were in Nutrition and Elimination, so I cared for patients after their gastrointestinal surgeries, urology surgeries, and those who had absorption problems requiring tube feedings.
+During the second half of the quarter, my clinical days were in Nutrition and Elimination, so I cared for patients after their intestinal and urology surgeries, and those who had absorption problems requiring tube feedings.
 My other two classes were Microbiology and the Modern History of the Nation of Israel.
-It was fascinating to study how modern-day Israel was formed in 1948 and how God has been bringing the Jewish people back to Israel from all corners of the world just as God prophesied!
+I learned how modern-day Israel formed in 1948.
+God has been bringing the Jewish people back to Israel from all corners of the world just as He prophesied.
 “That then the Lord thy God will turn thy captivity, and have compassion upon thee, and will return and gather thee from all the nations where the Lord thy God hath scattered thee.”
 Deuteronomy 30:3 (KJV) I wonder if I will ever visit Israel before I am there in my glorified body during the Kingdom Age?

 My greatest joy is simply the Lord.
-It is so wonderful to be truly satisfied with Him and to be learning more about Him every day.
-The joy that surges through my heart as I study the Word and meditate upon Christ is indescribable!
-My greatest trial was when I had a virus the last two weeks of the quarter, and I was too weak to do anything but simply lean hard upon Christ.
-But it was a privilege to see my nothingness and Christ’s all-sufficiency.
+He truly satisfies my deepest needs as I learn more about Him every day.
+The joy that surges through my heart as I study the Word and meditate upon Christ is indescribable.
+I caught a virus the last two weeks of the quarter, and could not do anything but simply lean hard upon Christ.
+God showed me my nothingness and His all-sufficiency.
 II Corinthians 12:9-10 became very precious to me: “And He said unto me (Paul), My grace is sufficient for thee; for My strength is made perfect in weakness.
 Most gladly therefore, will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore, I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake; for when I am weak, then I am strong.”
 (KJV)

 Little did I know in 1975, that the Lord would open the door in 1981 for me to work full-time on the night shift on a busy ten-bed labor unit that had 4000 births annually.
-I witnessed about 2000 births during my two years there, and it never ceased to amaze me the wonder of how God brings babies into the world and that the great majority are healthy.
+Even after witnessing about 2000 births during my two years there, the wonder of how God brings babies into the world never ceased to amaze me.
 When I studied to become a nurse practitioner, I took a graduate course in the Dominican Republic in 1994 and was able to deliver a baby on my own since the nurses do all the normal deliveries.